-44. According to the administering Power, the Ministry of the Environment was disbanded in July 2017 and its functions were spread across the Department of Parks of the Ministry of Public Works and the Department of Planning and the Department of Environment and Natural Resources of the Ministry of Home Affairs.
-The Department of Environment and Natural Resources is responsible for supporting the local agriculture and fishing industries, marine heritage, pollution control, water rights management, the management of terrestrial nature reserves, the conservation of endangered species, domestic animal control, the control of invasive pests and the operation of the Bermuda Aquarium, Museum and Zoo.

-45. According to the administering Power, the Ministry of Home Affairs has prioritized the advancement and expansion of the Sargasso Sea Commission, established pursuant to the Hamilton Declaration on Collaboration for the Conservation of the Sargasso Sea, to better manage the wider Sargasso Sea, which is recognized in the Declaration as an important open ocean ecosystem.
-The Minister of Environment of Bermuda chaired the third joint meeting of the Commission and the signatories to the Hamilton Declaration, held in Azores, Portugal, on 18 and 19 April 2017.

-46. Bermuda continues its efforts to ensure the sustainable management of its fisheries and improve its food security.
-According to the administering Power, observations by fishermen and government officials indicated that fish were aggregating to spawn earlier in the year, likely owing to increased water temperatures.

-47. About 98 per cent of the electric power in the Territory is provided by a single private entity, which relies exclusively on fossil fuels to generate electricity.
-The remaining 2 per cent of electric power is provided by the Tynes Bay waste-to-energy plant, which is owned and operated by the Ministry of Public Works.

-48. According to the administering Power, the amendments made in December 2017 to the Bermuda National Parks Act 1986 created 16 new protected areas (90 acres) of the national parks system.
+- 44. The Department of Environment and Natural Resources is responsible for supporting the local agriculture and fishing industries, marine heritage, pollution control, water rights management, the management of terrestrial nature reserves, the conservation of endangered species, domestic animal control, the control of invasive pests and the operation of the Bermuda Aquarium, Museum and Zoo. - 45.
+According to the administering Power, the Ministry of Home Affairs has prioritized the advancement and expansion of the Sargasso Sea Commission, established pursuant to the Hamilton Declaration on Collaboration for the Conservation of the Sargasso Sea, to better manage the wider Sargasso Sea, which is recognized in the Hamilton Declaration as an important open ocean ecosystem.
+The fourth joint meeting of the Commission and the signatories to the Hamilton Declaration was hosted by the Government of Bermuda and the Bermuda Institute of Ocean Sciences in Saint George's, Bermuda, on 15 March 2019. - 46.
+Bermuda continues its efforts to ensure the sustainable management of its fisheries and improve its food security.
+According to the administering Power, observations by fishers and government officials indicated that fish were aggregating to spawn earlier in the year, likely owing to increased water temperatures. - 47.
+About 98 per cent of the electric power in the Territory is provided by a single private entity, which relies exclusively on fossil fuels to generate electricity.
+The remaining 2 per cent of electric power is provided by the Tynes Bay waste-to-energy plant, which is owned and operated by the Ministry of Public Works. - 48.
+According to the administering Power, the amendments made in December 2017 to the Bermuda National Parks Act 1986 created 16 new protected areas (90 acres) of the national parks system.
 With the reclassification of seven existing parks as nature reserves, the total number of areas protected under the national park system stood at 112 (total area of 1,129 acres).

-49. In the communiqué adopted at the sixth meeting of the Joint Ministerial Council, the Governments of the United Kingdom and the overseas territories recognized that the destruction wrought by Hurricanes Irma and Maria had served as a reminder of the vulnerability of the overseas territories to climate change-related events and the devastating effect that they could have on the lives and livelihoods of those who lived there.
-They committed themselves to continuing the practice of mutual engagement ahead of international forums on climate change to ensure that the views and priorities of the overseas territories were fully reflected in negotiations.
-The United Kingdom reiterated its commitment to working with the overseas territories on the issue of extending the application of treaties concerning climate change to the territories, including taking forward the work to extend its ratification of the Doha Amendment to the Kyoto Protocol to those territories that had indicated their readiness for it.
-The importance of work in the territories on climate change adaptation and mitigation and collaboration between the territories to share best practices on environmental management and climate change issues, including through the annual meetings of ministers of the environment of the territories, was emphasized.